section-engineering-education/engineering-education/articles/explainable-ai/index.md

   - url: /engineering-education/explainable-ai/hero.jpg
     alt: Explainable AI example image
 ---
 AI-powered systems have a lot of influence on our daily lives.
 A number of these systems are so sophisticated that little to no human intervention is required in their design and deployment.
 These systems make a lot of decisions for us every single day.
-They make a lot of crucial decisions that affect human lives (for example, in medicine, finance, law, defense).
-But how they do is often not explained.
+They make many decisions that affect human lives (for example, in medicine, finance, law, defense).
+But how they do so is often not explained.
 <!--more-->

 ### Introduction